-Aquapunctuur voor vaarwegen
+Aquapunctuur voor waterwegen en waterfronten

 De grootste uitdaging van de 21e eeuw is het ontwikkelen en implementeren van methoden en oplossingen die niet alleen de beschikbare ruimte optimaal benutten, maar tegelijkertijd de economie versterken en het (leef)milieu verbeteren.
 Een en ander in onderlinge samenhang op weg naar duurzaamheid van productie en consumptie.

-a) de nautische veiligheid met betrekking tot de drie gebruikersgroepen (commerciële binnenvaart, recreatie- en toervaart, watersport w.o. roeiers) gewaarborgd wordt;
+a) de nautische veiligheid met betrekking tot drie gebruikersgroepen (commerciële binnenvaart, recreatie- en toervaart, watersport w.o. roeiers) gewaarborgd wordt;

 b) de waterkwaliteit wordt verbeterd via hoog-gekwalificeerde ligplaatsen met afvalwaterinzameling, drinkwatervoorziening, sanitaire voorzieningen en walstroom;